-Organized by Koç University Research Center for Anatolian Civilizations (ANAMED), this 6-weeks intensive summer program, has been revised because of the global pandemic to a concentrated four-week online program, aims to develop students’ reading and comprehension skills and expertise on a variety of Ottoman sources including archival documents, manuscripts, and epigraphic material.
-The material will accordingly present a wide array of content and narrative types.
+Organized by Koç University Research Center for Anatolian Civilizations (ANAMED), this 6-weeks intensive in person summer program aims to develop students’ reading and comprehension skills and expertise on a variety of Ottoman sources including archival documents, various manuscripts, and epigraphic material.
+The material will present a wide array of content and narrative types.
 The program is designed to accommodate the needs of participants entering with different levels of Ottoman literacy.
-Ottoman classes are supported by modern Turkish and Persian classes.
+Ottoman classes are complemented by Persian, Arabic and modern Turkish classes.

-The language of the program is English and Turkish.
+The languages of the program are Turkish and English.
 For more information about the program and how to apply please see down below.

 Ottoman classes are conducted Monday through Thursday at two levels. (see: Program Schedule)

-Intermediate-Level Classes (Mo–Th; 16:00-17:00; 17:15-18:15 GMT +03:00, Turkey Time) assumes that participants are already familiar with the basics of Ottoman language (orthography, basic vocabulary) and are able to read printed texts of intermediate-level complexity by using dictionary with some ease.
+Intermediate-Level Classes (Mo–Th; 09:00-10:30; 10:45-12:00 GMT +03:00, Türkiye Time) assumes that participants are already familiar with the basics of Ottoman language (orthography, basic vocabulary) and are able to read printed texts of intermediate-level complexity by using dictionary with some ease.
 The class will introduce them to various text and script types. (see: Tentative Syllabus)

-Advanced-Level Classes (Mo–Th; 16:00-17:00; 17:15-18:15 GMT +03:00, Turkey Time) require that participants feel comfortable taking on the task of deciphering complex Ottoman texts from different periods by using dictionary.
+Advanced-Level Classes (Mo–Th; 09:00-10:30; 10:45-12:00 GMT +03:00, Türkiye Time) require that participants feel comfortable taking on the task of deciphering complex Ottoman texts from different periods by using dictionary.
 The class will cover various text and script types. (see: Tentative Syllabus)

-Turkish and Persian Classes are designed to supplement the students’ Ottoman reading skills.
-Mastery of Ottoman reading and comprehension requires a good familiarity with Turkish and Persian grammar and vocabulary.
+Persian, Arabic and modern Turkish Classes are designed to supplement the students’ Ottoman reading skills.
+Mastery of Ottoman reading, and comprehension requires a good familiarity with Turkish, Persian, and Arabic grammar and vocabulary.
 Students may choose to attend any combination of classes.
-See Turkish and Persian course descriptions.
+See Turkish (live classes on Zoom), Arabic, and Persian course descriptions.